addorai/Navi/README.md

 - **(Recommended)** Add Navi to your scripts in package.json: `"debug": "navi -d [YOUR_BUILD_COMMAND]"`, then run `npm run debug`
 - After you get a failed command, run `navi -d [YOUR_BUILD_COMMAND]`

+Note that you must be running a node version greater than 18.18.
+Older version have trouble with the `node:fs` libraries

 ### Permission Denied Error

 This error indicates that the Navi package doesn't have permission to execute.